Your job as a writer is to make your subjects clear and interesting.

 Are you a therapist who flies off the handle over trivia and seems to lurch from one disaster to another?
 That’s work to save for your therapist.
 Your clients need to know you can help them with their problems.

 It’s a bit like parenting.
-It’s good to let our kids know that we made mistakes, too … but if they start feeling like they need to parent us, we need to remember which one is the adult.
+It’s good to let our kids know that we make mistakes, too … but if they start feeling like they need to parent us, we need to remember which one is the adult.

 Your audience isn’t your support group.
 You’re there to help them, not the other way around.